pekspro/pekspro.github.io/devblog/_posts/0024 Submitting forms when a select list changes/2020-09-13-submitting-forms-when-a-select-list-changes.markdown

 ## Summary

-This solution is like the one I developed in my earlier post [Prevent enter to submit forms]({% post_url /0007 Prevent enter to submit forms/2020-05-17-prevent-enter-to-submit-forms %}).
+This solution is like the one I developed in my earlier post **Prevent enter to submit forms**.
 I am sure I will make more like this in the future :-)